robbintt/mtg-data-processing/db/raw/README.md

 Issues:
 Sqlite supports about 500 records in a single insert.
 If you have more, you will have to manually break it up into more inserts with fewer records per insert.

+After Magic: Origins, the set data was not updated in Gatherer Extractor.
+I manually updated it in the gatherer extractor set data in menu->options->Booster packaging.